MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     [3]_t = [3]_{eq} \cdot (1 - e^{-(k_{-1} + k_2) \cdot t})

-Roelant et al. performed kinetic experiments that showed that :math:`k_{-1}` equals 0, and therefore we can straight up extract :math:`k_2` from :eq:`3t`.
+Hilgers et al. performed kinetic experiments that showed that :math:`k_{-1}` equals 0, and therefore we can straight up extract :math:`k_2` from :eq:`3t`.
 In code this is done as follows:

 .. code-block:: python